Ready to Explore Niagara Region

-This vibrant Region is a picturesque area teeming with lush parks, trails, and the infamous Niagara Falls!
+This vibrant Region is a picturesque area teeming with lush parks, trails, and the famous Niagara Falls!

 Nestled between Lake Ontario and Lake Erie, this economic hotspot boasts a thriving community of 450,000 residents and is flourishing with tourism, manufacturing, agriculture, and healthcare sectors.